Ashrafkhan99/CodeExecutorProject/README.md

 ---

-## Why you’ll care (in 30 seconds)

-**Non-technical readers:** This service lets people paste code (e.g., Python), runs it safely in an isolated “sandbox”, and returns the output.
-It’s designed so one user’s code cannot harm the system or other users.

-**Developers & contributors:** It’s a Spring Boot + PostgreSQL system that spawns per-request language containers (Docker) with tight time/memory limits, JWT authentication, simple admin endpoints, rate-limiting, and Prometheus metrics, all packaged with Docker Compose.

----

 ## What it does & why it exists

 * **What it does (plain English):** Accepts code via a REST API, runs it inside a locked-down Docker container for the chosen language, and returns `stdout`, `stderr`, and a status like `SUCCESS` or `TIMEOUT`.